thaddeus002/yghh/README.md

 You may define as `readme=...` as needed to cover all the cases of yours projects.

-Is this file is found in the project repository, a `about` tab may appear, showing is filtered (formated) content, in the web interface of the project.
+Is this file is found in the project repository, a `about` tab may appear, showing his filtered (formatted) content, in the web interface of the project.

+For the images of your project to be include in this formatted page, you also need add some additionals lines to be included in `/etc/cgitrc` :

+    ##
+    ## List of common mimetypes
+    ##
+    mimetype.gif=image/gif
+    mimetype.html=text/html
+    mimetype.jpg=image/jpeg
+    mimetype.jpeg=image/jpeg
+    mimetype.pdf=application/pdf
+    mimetype.png=image/png
+    mimetype.svg=image/svg+xml

 -- TO BE CONTINUED